chr15m/dirc/README.md

 ### Limitations

- * Peer discovery uses [webtorrent](https://webtorrent.io/) wss trackers - essentially a centralized service.
+ * WebTorrent peer discovery uses wss trackers - which are essentially a centralized service.
  * No security audit has been done on this codebase.
  * Web browsers are notoriously leaky.
  * WebRTC has been known to leak around Tor.
- * Eavesdropping on a channel without revealing listener is easy.
+ * Eavesdropping on a channel without revealing the listener is easy.

 In short, this is an experiment, please don't rely on it for high security communication.